 The month-end inventory count times have been cut from 8-16 hours to3-7 hours.
 This has allowed the company to focus less on counting and more on continuing production output.

 Additionally, the company is now enabled to do a cycle count at the end of each month which has also helped to boost production numbers and reduce downtime.

 The integration between Macola and the company's batching system allowed actual raw materials consumed to be passed to Macola rather than estimates, which previously led to large adjustments being made and inaccurate inventory planning.

-Visibility into all transactions has increased tremendously and is now a real-time view which has empowered the end users with a wealth of knowledge that was previously missing.
+Visibility into all transactions has increased tremendously and is now a real-time view that has empowered the end-users with a wealth of knowledge that was previously missing.

 Ultimately all of the resulting benefits from the WiSys implementation culminated in a crucial result—being compliant with the FDA Food Safety Modernization Act (FSMA) requirements, without having to add substantial additions to their workforce.